Dreame L40s Ultra AE

 • Dustbin capacity is 0.32 l on Dreame L40s Ultra AE and 0.4 l on iRobot Roomba Plus 405 (G181).

-• The Dreame L40s Ultra AE does not have a dirt sensor, while the iRobot Roomba Plus 405 (G181) has one.
+• Washable filters are included with Dreame L40s Ultra AE but not with iRobot Roomba Plus 405 (G181).

 • Battery power is 5200 mAh on Dreame L40s Ultra AE and 5000 mAh on iRobot Roomba Plus 405 (G181).